-- I am about to be honorably discharged.
-How do I get my GI Bill benefits started?
+- How do I get my GI Bill benefits started?

 - I have a parent who is a veteran.
-How can I receive VA education benefits because of their service time?
+How can I receive VA education benefits because of their military service?

 - How long does it take for me to start receiving money from my VA benefits?